 Lakeview in Lake County, Oregon — The American West (Northwest)

 Topics.
-This historical marker is listed in this topic list: Notable Buildings.
-A significant historical year for this entry is 1905.
+This historical marker is listed in this topic list: Settlements & Settlers.
+A significant historical month for this entry is May 1900.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Community Senior Center (about 300 feet away, measured in a direct line); Odd Fellows Bldg. (about 600 feet away); Heryford Building (about 700 feet away); Lake County Veterans Memorial (about 700 feet away); Heryford House (about 800 feet away); Wilcox Building (approx. 0.2 miles away); Post & King Building (approx. 0.2 miles away); Oregon Outback Scenic Byway (approx. 0.2 miles away).
+Post & King Building (a few steps from this marker); Favell-Utley Building (within shouting distance of this marker); Balloon Bomb (within shouting distance of this marker); Wilcox Building (about 400 feet away, measured in a direct line); Heryford Building (about 500 feet away); Odd Fellows Bldg. (about 500 feet away); Lake County Veterans Memorial (about 600 feet away); Community Senior Center (about 700 feet away).
 Touch for a list and map of all markers in Lakeview.

 Credits.
-This page was last revised on December 9, 2020.
-It was originally submitted on December 6, 2020, by Douglass Halvorsen of Klamath Falls, Oregon.
-This page has been viewed 38 times since then.
-Photos: 1, 2, 3, 4. submitted on December 6, 2020, by Douglass Halvorsen of Klamath Falls, Oregon. • Syd Whittle was the editor who published this page.
+This page was last revised on March 31, 2020.
+It was originally submitted on March 22, 2020, by Douglass Halvorsen of Klamath Falls, Oregon.
+This page has been viewed 57 times since then.
+Last updated on March 30, 2020, by Douglass Halvorsen of Klamath Falls, Oregon.
+Photos: 1, 2, 3, 4, 5, 6. submitted on March 22, 2020, by Douglass Halvorsen of Klamath Falls, Oregon. • Syd Whittle was the editor who published this page.